evanhanders/gmode_variability_paper/README.md

 ## Supplemental Information

 An early draft of the supplemental information containing the precise implementation of equations can be found in the `supplemental/dense_supplemental_materials_v01.pdf` file.
-A shorter version similar to the one published with the manuscript is available in the same directory.
+A shorter version similar to the one published with the manuscript is available in the `supplemental/supplemental_materials_v02.pdf` file.

 ## Sonification